Get involved

 Workshops

-The Shoestring workshops bring together groups of managers to discuss the business challenges they encounter today, both externally with peers (in the requirements workshops) and internally with colleagues (in the in-company specification workshops).
+The Shoestring workshops bring together groups of managers to discuss the business challenges they encounter today, both externally with peers (in the awareness/ requirements workshops) and internally with colleagues (in the in-company specification workshops).

-Requirements workshops
+Requirements / Digital Needs workshops

 These workshops (which can be run both online and face to face) help organisations, networks and companies realise how their group’s specific challenges can be addressed via small scale digital solution areas.
 In addition, they can profile their sector’s needs against the national needs of the industry.